-From this time, under the plan above mentioned, which was strictly attended to, he continued on the whole to improve, evidently grew fast, and appeared in good health.
+From this time, under the plan above-mentioned, which was strictly attended to, he continued on the whole to improve, evidently grew fast, and appeared in good health.

 April 1, 1821.
 Urine for the last month has deposited abundance of pale coloured lithic acid; at present rather deep coloured and transparent; but on standing some time becomes opake, and deposites triple phosphate crystals: specific gravity 1015.3.
 Feels well.
-Under these circumstances I wished to ascertain if medicines could be dispensed with: he was therefore ordered to omit the acid. mur. and tinct. opii, and continue the infusion cinchonæ alone.
+Under these circumstances I wished to ascertain if medicines could be dispensed with: he was therefore ordered to omit the acid. mur. and tinct. opii, and continue the infusum cinchonæ alone.

 - -- 4.
 Immediately after omitting the medicines a sediment began to appear in the urine, and he felt more irritation.
-Urine passed this morning strongly alkaline, and deposites an immense quantity of the mixed phosphates.
-Medicines as before ordered to be resumed immediately. - May 13.
-Recovered since the last date, and remained well till within the last two or three days, when he became irritable, and unable to hold his water; ascribes this to a blow he accidently received on his back just before that time.
-Urine at present rather pale-coloured: specific gravity 1017, soon becomes alkaline and deposites a very large proportion of the mixed phosphates.
+Urine passed this morning strongly alkaline, and deposits an immense quantity of the mixed phosphates.
+Medicines as before ordered to be resumed immediately. - -- 8.
+Sediments disappeared as soon as the medicines were resumed, yet the pain and uneasiness still continue in some degree.

+May 13.
+Recovered since the last date, and remained well till within the last two or three days, when he became irritable, and unable to hold his water; ascribes this to a blow he accidentally received on his back just before that time.
+Urine at present rather pale-coloured: specific gravity 1017, soon becomes alkaline and deposits a very large proportion of the mixed phosphates.
 Medicines to be continued as before.